hashicorp/terraform-website/content/source/docs/enterprise/before-installing/network-requirements.html.md

 ### Source — TFE Server(s)

+* **8201:** Vault HA request forwarding (only necessary when operating in Active/Active mode)

+Additionally, the following ports are used by various application components internally.
+This list serves as a point of reference; it is not necessary to expose these ports for accessibility in a firewall:

 * **2003:** Graphite (Carbon) feeding port (monitoring, metrics)
 * **2004:** Graphite (Carbon) feeding port (monitoring, metrics)
 * **3121:** TFE private registry